OntoUML/ontouml-models/scripts/validate-metadata-yaml.md

 ```

 The script also checks expected catalog-template fields, including `acronym`, `modified`, `contributor`, `editorialNote`, `ontologyType`, `language`, `designedForTask`, `context`, `source`, `representationStyle`, and `landingPage`.
 Missing expected but non-mandatory fields are warnings by default.
 Use `--missing-expected-fields error` or `--strict` to make them fatal.

+The next ontology-generation stage additionally requires a non-empty, usable `language`, for example `language: en`; an empty field inserted by `--fix` is not sufficient.
+See the [language requirements](generate-ontology-turtle.md#requirements), the full field list below, and this [existing model metadata example](https://github.com/OntoUML/ontouml-models/blob/617dc16ee30a94d8c0587463f1b9ba3b3aef07d7/models/amaral2019rot/metadata.yaml).
+Use the example's structure, but supply your own model's values.
+A complete submission also needs the [required source files](process-new-model-submission.md#required-source-files).

 Some older catalog datasets have no license value.
 This is semantically incomplete, but the validator must not invent license metadata.
 Use `--allow-missing-license` to report a missing or empty `license` as a warning instead of an error when validating legacy datasets.